 As new COVID variants arise and NEW infectious diseases emerge, it’s more important than ever to protect our healthcare workers.
 That’s where Project Firstline comes in.
 It’s training on infectious disease prevention.
 Partners on Project Firstline are the South Dakota Foundation for Medical Care, South Dakota Department of Health, and the CDC.

 To create a culture shift where infection prevention practices become universal in all activities by healthcare workers.

 Project Firstline is new in South Dakota!
 It’s a national training collaborative from the Centers for Disease Control (CDC) that’s being rolled out across the nation.

 To make sure as many healthcare workers as possible go through the training.
 And the best part is, we can customize the training for South Dakota – catering to the needs and gaps in our state, from community to community.

 Project Firstline is Important to South Dakota

-First responders and healthcare professionals are most at risk on the frontlines, and because they deal with the public, we are all impacted.
+Professionals in healthcare are at risk for infectious disease, and because they deal with the public in their healthcare settings, we are all impacted..
 A lack of prevention practices and training increases the risk of exposure to infections for everyone.
 That’s why we need Project Firstline in South Dakota!